thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 Pure command-line examples are not available because subscribe and publish need to happen in the same mqtt session.

 {% if docsPrefix == null %}
 Save the "[mqtt-js-rpc-from-client.js](/docs/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
-Don't forget to replace hostname "<code>demo.thingsboard.io</code>" to your host.
+Don't forget to replace the hostname "<code>demo.thingsboard.io</code>" to your host.
-In this example, hostname reference live demo server.
+In this example, the hostname references live demo server.
 {% endif %}
 {% if docsPrefix == "pe/" %}
 Save the "[mqtt-js-rpc-from-client.js](/docs/pe/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
-Don't forget to replace hostname "<code>127.0.0.1</code>" to your host.
+Don't forget to replace the hostname "<code>127.0.0.1</code>" to your host.
-In this example, hostname reference your local installation.
+In this example, the hostname reference your local installation.
 {% endif %}
 {% if docsPrefix == "paas/" %}
 Save the "[mqtt-js-rpc-from-client.js](/docs/paas/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
 {% endif %}
 {% if docsPrefix == "edge/" %}
 Save the "[mqtt-js-rpc-from-client.js](/docs/edge/reference/resources/mqtt-js-rpc-from-client.js)" file to your PC.
-Don't forget to replace hostname "<code>localhost</code>" to your host.
+Don't forget to replace the hostname "<code>localhost</code>" to your host.
-In this example, hostname reference your local installation.
+In this example, the hostname reference your local installation.
 {% endif %}

 {% capture tabspec %}mqtt-rpc-from-client